GitHub Actions Workflows

 Here's what NOT to do:

-# INVALID - Missing workflow_dispatch trigger
+# Missing workflow_dispatch trigger

 name: Build Theme